arnonym/ha-plugins/README.md

 # ha-sip
-Home Assistant SIP Gateway is a Home Assistant plug-in which allows the dialing and hanging up of phone numbers through a SIP end-point and triggering of services through dial tones (DTMF) after the call was answered.
+Home Assistant SIP/VoIP Gateway is a Home Assistant plug-in which allows the dialing and hanging up of phone numbers through a SIP end-point and triggering of services through dial tones (DTMF) after the call was answered.

 You can use `dial` and `hangup` with the `hassio.addon_stdin` service to control outgoing calls in an action in